-Carbon monoxide connects with red blood cells, robbing oxygen from your body it has to have to survive.
-It combines with these cells nearly 200 times more smoothly than oxygen, resulting in a condition known as carboxyhemoglobin saturation.
+Carbon monoxide connects with red blood cells, robbing oxygen from your body it requires to survive.
+It combines with these cells over 200 times more smoothly than oxygen, resulting in a condition known as carboxyhemoglobin saturation.

-Carbon monoxide, in place of oxygen, then gets taken to the important organs via the bloodstream.
+Carbon monoxide, on lieu of oxygen, then gets taken to the important organs by the bloodstream.
 Simply put, carbon monoxide starves your body of oxygen.
-Organs have to have oxygen; without it, they begin to suffocate.
+Organs require oxygen; without it, they begin to suffocate.

-Your body takes a long time to eliminate carbon monoxide; however, it can be drawn in much more quickly.
+Your body takes a long time to eliminate carbon monoxide; however, it can be taken in much more quickly.